Co-coaching

-Co-coaching is a structured practice of coaching that involves peers alike with the ultimate goal to gain peer knowledge in learning how to coach or bettering their coaching techniques.
+Co-coaching is a structured practice of coaching that involves peers alike with the ultimate goal of gaining peer knowledge in learning how to coach or bettering their coaching techniques.
 This is usually done with one peer being the coach while the other peer is the coachee and vice versa during a set amount of time.
-This technique enables each peer to receive constructive criticism, or even praise, from one another and also create a better foundation to coaching.
+This technique enables each peer to receive constructive criticism, or even praise, from one another and also creates a better foundation for coaching.
 This practice of co-coaching is especially important in the development within management and sports, as leadership skills are a priority.

 Forms

-There are many different forms that one can do to practice co-coaching.
-One form involves each individual taking turns to be coach in half hour sessions.
+There are many different forms of co-coaching that one can practice.
+One form involves each individual taking turns as the coach in half hour sessions.
 With this example, the coach coaches the coachee for a half hour, while the coachee is being coached.
 During this time, the coach practices their coaching techniques, while the coachee ultimately gives feedback to the coach on how they are doing (both good and bad).
 After the coach finishes, the coach becomes the coachee and the previous coachee becomes the coach.
 This process of half hour sessions utilizes a quick feedback tool for self development in coaching.
-Even though this is one form, other forms with the basic technique of a coach and coachee are applicable so long as each person gets their turn and receives feedback from their own performance from the other individual.
+Even though this is one form, other forms with the basic technique of a coach and coachee are applicable so long as each person gets their turn and receives feedback on their own performance from the other individual.